Generations of Chinese leadership: Third generation

-Between 1989 and 1992, Jiang was believed to be simply a transitional figure to protect the party from a power vacuum (or even an Eastern Bloc style collapse) until a more stable successor government to Deng Xiaoping could be put in place.
+Between 1989 and 1992, Jiang Zemin was believed to be simply a transitional figure to protect the party from a power vacuum (or even an Eastern Bloc style collapse) until a more stable successor government to Deng Xiaoping could be put in place.
 Because of this, the era of the "third generation" is not regarded to have begun until 1992, with the election of the new CCP Politburo standing committee and Jiang consolidating his power without Deng.
-CCP general secretary Jiang Zemin played an important role in the period between 1989 and 2002, when as Chinese president he subverted the existing constitution and turned the presidency from a symbolic role into an executive one by his power of general secretary.
+Jiang played an important role in the period between 1989 and 2002, when as Chinese president he subverted the existing constitution and turned the presidency from a symbolic role into an executive one by his power of general secretary.

 Thus, the "third generation" lasted from 1992 to 2002, with Jiang Zemin as core, and other leaders including Li Peng, Zhu Rongji, Qiao Shi, Li Ruihuan, Liu Huaqing, Hu Jintao, Wei Jianxing, and Li Lanqing.
 These leaders were born before the revolution from 1924 to 1934 but were educated afterwards before the Sino-Soviet split.
 Most of them received education in the Soviet Union as engineers and entered the party initially as factory managers.
 As a result, many of them did not wield any significant political power prior to the 1980s, spending their time during the Cultural Revolution and its aftermath working for the civil infrastructure of the state and were protected from the purges, as opposed to their predecessors.
 Unlike their predecessors, there is a split between the political and military leadership.
 Their formative experiences included the Second Sino-Japanese War and the Korean War.
 This generation continued economic development while China saw the emergence of various serious social issues.
 The political ideological innovation officially associated with this period was Jiang's "Three Represents".

 The initial members of the third generation were mostly survivors from before 1989, including Jiang Zemin, Li Peng (who continued as premier), Qiao Shi and Li Ruihuan.
 Notable changes to the leadership were the elevation of Zhu Rongji in place of Li Peng as premier in 1998 and the elevation of Hu Jintao as vice president.
 For the first time since 1982, the three centres of power of the presidency, the party general secretaryship and the chairmanship of the central military commission were concentrated in a single person, Jiang Zemin.
 This enabled him to declare himself the "core" of the third generation of leadership.

 During this period, while Deng Xiaoping had retired from all leadership positions, he remained influential.
 In 1992, Deng's informal intervention ensured that market-orientated reforms were not halted by resurgent conservative elements.
-(See also Deng Xiaoping's southern tour) Deng also played an important role in nominating Hu Jintao as Jiang's successor as party secretary.
+(See also Deng Xiaoping's southern tour.)
+Deng also played an important role in nominating Hu Jintao as Jiang's successor as party secretary.